ESMValGroup/ESMValCore/doc/quickstart/output.rst

 data paths, metadata and other information.

 There are  several tools available in python which are built to read and parse these files.
-The tools are avaialbe in the shared directory in the diagnostics directory.
+The tools are available in the shared directory in the diagnostics directory.